vnraic/slapd/README.md

 # OpenLDAP Proxy to OKTA

-Middleware used to overcome LDAP paged results, such as OKTA LDAP max 200 record.
+Middleware used to overcome LDAP paged results, such as with OKTA LDAP, which returns only 200 records, unless paging.
-In this example we want to retrieve records from OKTA LDAP but they have a max size limit of 200, unless paging.
 This does not work for appliances that do not support paged results, like Palo Alto firewalls.

 ## Installation